History of the Tokyo Game Show

-The history of Tokyo Game Show (東京ゲームショウ, Tōkyō Gēmu Shō) began with its creation in 1996 and has continued through the current expo in 2017.
+The history of Tokyo Game Show began with its creation in 1996 and has continued through the latest expo in 2026.
 It has been held in Chiba, Japan, annually since 1996 by Computer Entertainment Supplier's Association (CESA) and the Nikkei Business Publications.

 History

 1996 (August 22–24)

 The first Tokyo Game Show was held on August 22 to 24, 1996.
 The attendance was over 109,000, and the 87 participating companies displayed a total of 365 games.
 Originally, the show was held twice a year, once in the spring and once in the autumn (in the Tokyo Big Sight) starting in 1997, but this format was discontinued in 2002 when the show was held only in the autumn.
 Since then, the show is held once a year.

-1997 (April 4–6) (September 5–7)
+1997 (April 4–6, September 5–7)

 Tokyo Game Show 1997 was held April 4 to 6 in spring and September 5 to 7 in autumn.
 This was the first show to function with the spring/autumn format.
 Attendance at the spring show was over 120,000, and over 100,000 at the autumn show.
 Nintendo had no presence at the show, opting to support their own Shoshinkai show instead.
 High-profile software unveiled included Sonic Jam, Panzer Dragoon Saga, Ghost in the Shell, Resident Evil 2, and Tobal 2.
 A PaRappa the Rapper stage show drew massive crowds.